log0div0/coro/README.md

 socket.readSome(&buffer);
 ```

-Where method `readSome` should throw an exception if an error occur.
+Where method `readSome` should throw an exception if an error occurs.

 ## What's the solution?

 The solution is well known, it's coroutines.
-The question is how usable the realization can be.
+The question is how much handy the realization could be.
 The main goal of this realization is the most clear code.

 ## Example

-This is the code of **asynchronous** tcp echo server (it's mean it can process multiple sessions simultaneously):
+This is the code of an **asynchronous** tcp echo server (e.g. it can process multiple sessions simultaneously):

 ```
 TcpServer server(endpoint);